 “station” (vertical) is a position in a stream cross-section identified by a distance.
 Several measurements (observations) can be made at different depths at that same distance.

-different depth, but both at the same distance.
-In the AquaCalc 5000, a station is an individual measurement (observation) at a
+a different depth, but both at the same distance.
+In the AquaCalc 5000, a station is an individual measurement

 Q: Why can’t I perform a measurement in the first station in an AquaCalc 5000?

 To account for the Edge of Water, the AquaCalc 5000 will not measure at the first or the last vertical locations.
 This helps to define the edge-of water correctly.

 Q: Why do I have a “CORRUPTED MEMORY” warning?